 Established in 1768 by John Lewis Beard.
 It is located at 515 N. Lee Street, consists of 2.75 acres and is closed for burials/historic.

-John Lewis Beard had his daughter on his home property around 1755 because there were no public burying grounds at that time.
+John Lewis Beard had his daughter buried on his home property around 1755 because there were no public burying grounds at that time.
 In order to protect her resting place for years to come, he deeded a tract of land to the German Lutheran Church for the purpose of establishing a church and graveyard.
 His daughter’s body was moved to the cemetery, thus becoming the first cemetery in Salisbury.
 A little frame church was erected shortly after 1768 near the grave of Beard’s daughter and soon other graves appeared.
 There are Revolutionary and Confederate soldiers buried there along with many leading families of Rowan: Beard, Henderson, Caldwell, Brown, Murphy, Hamilton, Fisher, Locke, Boyden, Chambers, Troy and numerous others.
 St. John’s Lutheran Church deeded the property to the City in 1980.

 b.
 August 16, 1796 d.
 November 20, 1873